 Prior to entering Higher Education, Helen practised as a midwife in hospital and community settings in NHS Grampian.
 She was seconded as Project Midwife to develop the Scottish Woman-Held Maternity Record (SWHMR), which is used by women and health professionals throughout NHS Scotland.

-Helen has extensive experience within midwifery education at undergraduate and postgraduate levels.
-She has undertaken programme leadership and curriculum development roles for pre-registration Midwifery and MScs in midwifery and nursing.
+Helen has extensive experience of delivering and leading midwifery education at undergraduate and postgraduate levels.
+She has undertaken programme leadership and curriculum development roles for pre-registration midwifery and MScs in midwifery and nursing.
 She has contributed to the NHS Education for Scotland (NES) funded Maternity Care Assistant preparation programme and has represented midwifery within cross institutional interprofessional education (IPE) initiatives.
-Her curricula interests include innovations such as using creative media to support and assess learning, and enhancing internationalisation within midwifery education.

 Helen has experience of applied health and educational research, focusing on qualitative research methods.
 She has interests in midwifery and maternity care and professional education.
 She has experience of PhD and Masters supervision and PhD examination.